codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### ClientRateLimitReached

-Triggered when the client's requests to Codat's API exceed the current quota, this event now follows our updated schema standards.
+Called when the client's requests to Codat's API exceed the current quota.
+This event now follows our updated schema standards.

 | Rule type | Maps to event type |
 |---|---|